 This is the eleventh article in a series about air quality in general and how it applies to Indiana.
 This continues the discussion on operating permits and approvals issued by IDEM’s Office of Air Quality.

-Last bi-weekly, it was explained that many facilities with one or more units that emit gasses or fine particles need to obtain an approval from IDEM to construct and operate those units.
+In "Air Permits, Part One", the last Air Quality 101 article, it was explained that many facilities with one or more units that emit gasses or fine particles need to obtain an approval from IDEM to construct and operate those units.
 Whether a new facility needs to get an approval from IDEM, and what level of approval is needed (such as a registration or one of three types of permits), depends on the potential emissions from a facility’s units.

 The last bi-weekly article also explained that a unit or units with a very low potential to emit (PTE) may be altogether exempt from needing an approval.
 IDEM may issue a Letter of Exemption in these cases, which verifies there are no construction conditions to be met.
 The Registrations Thresholds Table was presented, explaining that a registration is required for facilities when the PTE falls within a certain range.